ryd3v/rypub-qt/README.md

 ## Features

 - **Read EPub Files**: Open and read any ePub file with ease.
-- **Theme Toggling**: Switch between a light or dark theme according to your preference, for a comfortable reading experience.
+- **Theme Toggling**: Switch between a light or dark theme according to your preference for a comfortable reading experience.
 - **Embedded Fonts**: Custom fonts are utilized to improve readability.
 - **Image Handling**: Displays images embedded within ePub files correctly.
 - **Keyboard Navigation**: Navigate through the pages using keyboard shortcuts.

+## Download

-#### Visit the [Releases](https://github.com/ryd3v/rypub-qt/releases) page for a pre-compiled executable.
+Visit the [Releases](https://github.com/ryd3v/rypub-qt/releases) page for a pre-compiled executable.

-### Build Prerequisites
+## Getting Started

-To build ensure you have the following software installed on your system:
+These instructions will guide you on how to compile and run the project on your local machine for development and testing purposes.
+Ensure you have the following software installed on your system:

 - Python 3.6 or later
 - pip (Python package installer)

-### Build
+## Installation

 Clone the repository: